samhenrigold/windows-dev-docs/hub/apps/design/accessibility/basic-accessibility-information.md

   AutomationProperties.Name="An image of a customer using the product."/>
 ```

-Alternatively, consider including a text caption that appears in the visible UI and that also serves as the label-associated accessibility information for the image content.
-Here's an example:
+Alternatively, consider including a text caption that appears in the visible UI and that also serves as the label-associated accessibility information for the image content:

 XAML
 ```xml